Automating workflows with data science pipelines

 1. Under Kubernetes Secrets, click Add.

-Add Kube Secret
+Add Kubernetes Secret

 2. Enter the following values and then click Add.